-A Lincoln Valuation is a theoretical share price value calculated by Lincoln’s Analyst team using forecast earnings figures and is designed to give an indication of the true value of a Star Stock in relation to its current share price.
+A Lincoln Valuation is a theoretical share price value calculated by Lincoln’s Analyst team using forecast earnings figures, and is designed to give an indication of the true intrinsic value of a Star Stock in relation to its current share price.

 The relationship between a company’s current share price and its true value can provide an indication of the underlying value of a company should they consistently meet (or exceed) forecast earnings figures.